Would you like to know how to make life more productive?

 This is not the same as indulging, which can be lead to just wasting more time.
 It just means you have to put energy back into your own system before you can continue spending it on the things you want to accomplish.

-These are just five simple suggestions for how to start, and they will naturally guide you into other productive habits.
+These are just five simple suggestions for how to make life more productive, and they will naturally guide you into other productive habits.
 No one is productive without trying, and you’ll probably fail at a few of these the first time around.
 Remember item number two above.
 Stay positive and remember — you have it in you to be very productive.
 Now go get to work!

 Follow Us On